ECronin1973/WSAA-Project/README.md

 3. **Detect Trends**:
    - Calculates the change in fatalities between consecutive months.
-   - Categorizes the trend as "Increase," "Decrease," or "No Change."
+   - For each month, fatalities are compared to the previous month.
+If the number increases, it is categorized as 'Increase'; if it decreases, as 'Decrease'; if unchanged, as 'No Change'.

 4. **Save Trend Data**:
    - Saves the grouped and processed data, including the trend information, to a CSV file named fatality_trends.csv.